plamen-penev-ffw/behat-starter-kit/COMPOSER.md

 # Install Behat with composer
 > Below you will find steps on how to install composer and use it to setup Behat.
-Be sure that you cloned your repo in order to proceed with this step, if you didn't set it up, read [**this**](https://github.com/plamen-penev-ffw/behat-starter-kit/blob/master/REPOSITORY.md) guide.
+Be sure that you cloned your repository in order to proceed with this step, if you didn't set it up, read [**this**](https://github.com/plamen-penev-ffw/behat-starter-kit/blob/master/REPOSITORY.md) guide.

 # Check if you have composer.
 > To check if you have composer, open terminal and execute: